marceloclp/calpheonjs/README.md

 ## Contributing

 If you wish to help with this project, please follow the steps below.
-Any help is appreciated, but please stick to the same patterns that have been used accross the codebase.
+Any help is appreciated, but please stick to the same patterns that have been used across the codebase.

 1) Fork this repository.
 2) Work on the features you want.